-We compare sGMRES with the MATLAB command gmres without restarting and with restarting frequencies {10, 30, 100}.
-The k-truncated Arnoldi basis (with k = 2) leads to a reduced matrix AB whose condition number grows significantly, but the condition number remains below the tolerance $u^{-1}$ throughout the computation.
+We compare sGMRES with the MATLAB command gmres without restarting and with restarting frequencies $\{10, 30, 100\}$.
+The k-truncated Arnoldi basis (with k = 2) leads to a reduced matrix AB whose condition number grows significantly, but the condition number remains below the tolerance u^{-1} throughout the computation.
 This property ensures that sGMRES is effective.

-Figure 1 illustrates that GRMES and sGMRES both solve the discretized CD problem with 14 digits of accuracy (as compared with the analytical solution) after building a basis with dimension $d \approx 2500$ .
-For this problem instance, sGMRES runs about $70 \times$ faster than GMRES.
+Figure 1 illustrates that GRMES and sGMRES both solve the discretized convection-diffusion problem with relative residual on the order of 10^{-14} , after building a basis with dimension $d \approx 2500$.
+For this problem instance, sGMRES runs about 70× faster than GMRES.
 Restarted versions of GMRES do not attain accurate solutions, and they are still slower than sGMRES.
-For this 2-dimensional problem, the cost of sGMRES is similar to a sparse direct solver.
-For 3-dimensional CD equations, we anticipate that sGMRES would improve over the direct solver.
+For this 2D problem, the cost of sGMRES is similar to a sparse direct solver.